 * These events take place on the UC Berkeley campus.
 If you are not on campus during this time, we will schedule a meeting via phone or Skype.

-† Students are expected to check into program housing on May 27, 2019 and will be expected to check out of program housing on June 29, 2019.
+† Students are expected to check into program housing in Manila on July 4, 2020 and will be expected to check out of program housing on August 8, 2020.
 Students who arrive in-country early or depart after the last day may do so, but they are responsible for arranging their own accommodations outside of the program dates.

 All dates are subject to change.